-These versatile fritters are so quick and easy it is worth cooking up a bigger batch.
+These versatile zucchini fritters are so quick and easy it is worth cooking up a bigger batch.
 They’re so handy for breakfast served just on their own.

-- 2 cups zucchini grated
+- 2 cup zucchini grated

 - 3 free range eggs

-- ½ teaspoon nutmeg
+- ½ tsp nutmeg

 Roast capsicum relish

-- 2 large red capsicums (or 3 small)
+- 2 large red capsicums or 3 small

-- 2 cloves garlic, crushed
+- 2 cloves garlic crushed

-- 1 onion, chopped finely
+- 1 onion chopped finely

-- 1 teaspoons grated ginger
+- 1 tsp grated ginger

-- ½ teaspoon Celtic sea salt
+- ½ tsp Celtic sea salt

 - 1 cup apple cider vinegar

-In a bowl combine the zucchini, eggs, nutmeg, stock powder and cracked pepper.
+- In a bowl combine the zucchini, eggs, nutmeg, stock powder and cracked pepper.
 Stir until well mixed.

-Heat oil in a large non stick frying pan over a high heat.
+- Heat oil in a large non stick frying pan over a high heat.
 Mould the mix into balls, drop into the pan and press flat, then reduce heat to medium.
 When brown on one side turn over and cook other side.

-Serve topped with roasted capsicum relish.
+- Serve topped with roasted capsicum relish.

 Get your FREE Sample Phase 2 Recipe eBook